gargsaar/singlepage_website_ni/_posts/2020-05-07-dear-github-and-jekyll-thank-you.markdown

 **UPLOAD** A JEKYLL THEME AND CONFIGURE

 On the settings page, in the **GitHub Pages** section, there is an option to **Choose a theme**, but frankly, there are a countless other [themes](https://jekyllrb.com/docs/themes/) that are much better.
 So I choose to use a theme by [Thiago Rossener](https://rossener.com/).
 I downloaded [Jeklix-template](https://github.com/thiagorossener/jekflix-template) and uploaded all the files in my repository.
-Next, all I had to do was to configure it to make it personal.
+Next, all I had to do was - edit a few file it to make the theme personal.

+I started with **_config.yml** where I updated the #Site Settings, removed a few items under #Social Media Settings,

 **DEPLOY** SITE IN NETLIFY,  AND OFF YOU GO